-It's easy to see why building a strategy for reputation management matters: Your brand's online reputation directly influences whether customers choose to do business with you — and your reputation depends on the customer experience you provide across all touch points.
+It's easy to see why building a strategy for reputation management matters: your brand's online reputation directly influences whether customers choose to do business with you — and your reputation depends on the customer experience you provide across all touch points.

 The first step to building a great customer experience online is to manage your brand information so that you're providing consistent, comprehensive, and correct details (NAP data, business attributes, and more) everywhere your customers might interact with your business.
 Your brand needs to be informative and helpful across the many maps, apps, and AI-powered services consumers use every day.

-But once you've ensured that your brand information is accurate and verified across services like Google, TripAdvisor, and Yelp, it's time to turn your attention to the reviews listed there, which are a fundamental part of your business listing.
+But once you've made sure that your brand information is accurate and verified across services like Google, TripAdvisor, and Yelp, it's time to turn your attention to the reviews listed there, which are a fundamental part of your business listing.
 Remember, your reviews are a spectator sport.
 For each person writing them, there are hundreds — or thousands — more people reading them.

 Why respond to reviews?

-Listening to your customers' feedback via online reviews can help you improve your business and stay ahead of trends — and responding to reviews directly gives you the added benefit of publicly demonstrating your responsivity and customer service.
+Listening to your customers' feedback via online reviews can help you improve your business and stay ahead of trends — and responding to reviews directly gives you the added benefit of publicly demonstrating your responsiveness and customer service.
 What's more, it's 6–7x more costly to attract a new customer than to retain an existing one* — meaning that it literally pays to address negative experiences in the hope that a customer will return.

 Businesses that respond to reviews see a .28 increase** in their star rating on average.